doctrine-extensions/DoctrineExtensions/doc/blameable.md

 This is very similar to Timestampable but sets a string or user object for a user association.

-If you map the blame onto a string field, this extension will try to assign the user name.
+If you map the blame onto a string field, Tthis extension will try to assign the user name.
 If you map the blame onto a association field, this extension will try to assign the user object to it.